 Date of manufacture early 1960s

-In the course of a visit to relatives in the GDR, I wore blue jeans, which yet were for their anti-working class character a taboo in the socialist countries.
-My cousin swanked around in short black leather pants.
-This style counted in the FRG (Western Germany) rather as luxury.
-We boys certainly would have changed our pants, but the parents did not agree.
-So, with my East German mark, I bought a brand-new piece.
-It was amazingly cheep.
-However, I chose it undersized and became ashamed to wear the flashy skin-tight pants.
-When granny’s old Singer had been repaired, I enlarged my luxury pants to size 32.
-Which gives the shorts at the flanks a personal touch.
-Anyway, what in the sixties among adolescents was quite usual, nowadays is indecent – these high gloss finished leather pants are not appropriate in the public sphere!
+When visiting relatives in the GDR, I wore blue jeans, which were still a taboo in the socialist countries because of their anti-worker character.
+My cousin strutted around in short black leather trousers.
+This style was considered more of a luxury in the FRG (West Germany).
+We boys would certainly have changed our trousers, but our parents didn't agree.
+So I bought a brand new pair with my East German marks.
+It was surprisingly cheap.
+However, I chose it too small and was ashamed to wear the flashy skin-tight trousers.
+When Grandma's old Singer was repaired, I enlarged my luxury trousers to size 32, giving the shorts a personal touch on the flanks.
+Anyway, what was quite common among young people in the sixties is indecent today – those highly polished leather shorts are not appropriate in public spaces!
 But they are very stimulating for introspection during meditative sessions.

 Green smooth leather · Waist (adjustable) 30 to 33

 Trade mark Bergfreund · From a schoolfellow 1967

 My oldest trousers.
 The patent mark of the German Reich (D.R.G.M.), which refers to the adjustable waist mechanism, makes it clear that this garment was made as late as 1945, most probably already in the 1930s.
 The trousers had hardly any signs of use when I got them.
 They are still like new, as I have rarely worn and do wear them.
 No matter what age these leather trousers are put on – they look a bit odd in urban life.
 But the extremely supple and comfortable trousers go well with shady walks in the forest or moonlit nights.

 He received a few volumes of Karl May from me for his pants ·

 Manufacturer Franz Werner, Osterwieck / Harz (GDR), mid 1960s